Acute Lymphocytic Leukemia (ALL): Chemotherapy

 Treatment in the maintenance phase

-The maintenance phase may last 2 to 3 years.
-This phase is necessary for most types of ALL.
+This long phase of treatment is needed for most types of ALL.
 It’s done because there still may be traces of leukemia cells in your body.
-The most common medicines for this phase of treatment are methotrexate and mercaptopurine.
-For people whose leukemia cells contain the Philadelphia chromosome, targeted therapy will continue through this phase.
+The most common medicines used in this phase of treatment are methotrexate and mercaptopurine.
+If your leukemia cells contain the Philadelphia chromosome, you'll also get targeted therapy in this phase.

 What are common side effects of chemotherapy?

-Chemotherapy medicines are designed to attack and kill cells that divide quickly, including cancer cells.
+Chemo medicines attack and kill cells that divide quickly, including cancer cells.
 These medicines can also affect normal cells that grow quickly.
-These include hair, cells that line your mouth and throat, and bone marrow cells where new blood cells are made.
-The side effects of chemotherapy are different for everyone.
-They usually go away when the treatment ends.
+These include hair, cells that line your mouth and throat, and bone marrow cells where your new blood cells are made.
+High doses of chemo are used for ALL.
+This can sometimes lead to serious side effects.
+Chemo side effects are different for everyone.
+They usually go away over time after treatment ends.

 Nausea and vomiting